• Communications

 To the uninitiated, Google Slides works similarly to PowerPoint, allowing a user to create slide-based presentations using a combination of text and images.
 Users can even upload existing presentations in other formats, including PowerPoint files, and allow Google to convert them into Slides presentations.

 As businesses seek new and better ways to help teams collaborate and get work done, solutions like Google’s Slides can be options.
-But there’s another important consideration for these knowledge-sharing tools:
+But there’s another important consideration for these knowledge-sharing tools: Sharing a Video Presentation.

 The most important aspect of any slide deck is not how it’s created but how the information associated with that document is shared.
 Slide decks only contain a fraction of the information that is supplemented by the person(s) presenting.
 The rise of the corporate YouTube has helped allow businesses around the world to record complete presentations with their decks to better document the knowledge shared via Slides — as such, it’s essential that every organization empower employees to quickly record complete presentations that give context to information in Google Slides documents by providing workers access to flexible, easy-to-use presentation recording software.

-So How Do You Record a Google Slides Presentation?
+So how do you record a Google Slides Presentation?

 Just like a PowerPoint or Keynote deck (or a Prezi, Word, PDF, or other Doc), Panopto makes it easy to record yourself narrating over or presenting a Google Slides presentation.